juremaj/track2p/docs/gui.md

 You can tick the option 'Save the outputs in suite2p format (containing cells tracked on all days)'.
 In this case, it will produce a version of the Suite2p datasets (stat.npy, iscell.npy, F.npy..) containing only the cells tracked on all days.
 Consequently, if you open the stats.npy files for different days in Suite2p and examine cell 0 for each day, you'll see that this cell corresponds to the same neural entity detected as being the same on these different days by our algorithm.

-#IN PROGRESS

-# Load track2p processed data through gui

-Here we assume that each of the recording is **same length**, **imaging frequency**, **number of planes** and **number of channels** (otherwise might not work, or we cant guarantee).
-Moreover, for now the gui processes and displays only visualizations relating to `plane0`.

-The GUI supports both visualisation after algorithm run (as described above), as well as visualising previously processed data.
-The latter can be done by navigating to File -> Load processed data on the top left of the GUI.
-The user must import the directory containing the track2p subfolder with outputs of the algorithm (see example below).

-***Warning : to avoid an error, don't remove or rename suite2p data after track2p run.
-Indeed, the gui uses the paths of suite2p data that have been saved in `track_ops.npy`.***

 ![ex_t2p_processed_data.png](media/plots/ex_t2p_processed_data.png)